 Finally, there’s one more thing that will make your outreach even more unsuccessful.
 And that is messaging.

-In Leo Tolstoy’s epic book War and Peace, when describing the death of Andrei Bolkonsky, the famous author emphasizes that “to love everybody is to love no one”.
+In Leo Tolstoy’s epic book War and Peace, when describing the death of Andrei Bolkonsky, the famous author emphasizes that “to love everybody is to love no one.”

 Later the same thought was expressed in the works of Oscar Wilde and Ayn Rand – and given the fact that all three writers couldn’t differ more both in style and ideology, the idea seems pretty reasonable.

-Applied to the email outreach it might sound like:
+Applied to the email outreach, it might sound like:

 When you try to appeal to everyone, you end up appealing to no one.

-Basically, when you try to apply general messaging meant for unsegmented outreach, it will be targeted to nobody.
+When you try to apply general messaging meant for unsegmented outreach, it will be targeted to nobody.

 Here’s an example:

-*Disclaimer: This letter is based on my own personal experience receiving thousands of similar emails over the years.
+*Disclaimer: This letter is based on my personal experience receiving thousands of similar emails over the years.
 Any similarity with an existing outreach campaign is coincidental, though the environmental facts are accurate.

 So what’s the problem with the second letter?
 It’s truthful and good for the planet’s well-being.
 And if you add a pretty picture, you’ll get an appealing… advertisement.

-Alas, that’s exactly what’s wrong with it.
+Alas, that’s precisely what’s wrong with it.
 A business-to-business conversation should by no means look like an advertisement or your website content.
 Because you can’t talk with a commercial – even if it’s worth Cannes Lions.
 And you can’t buy from it.
 You still need a human.

 Next, you mostly write to managers, heads of departments, and C-level titles.
 There’s little chance that there’s a place on their plate for such a long letter.
-Finally, nobody likes ads and everyone has techniques to avoid them.
+Finally, nobody likes ads, and everyone has techniques to avoid them.

-That’s why, even if your message hits the email box of your perfect-fit decision maker, it won’t hit their heart.
+That’s why, even if your message hits the email box of your perfect-fit decision-maker, it won’t hit their heart.
 Thus, they’re unlikely to convert into sales opportunities.
 And you won’t achieve your goal.